sleveckis/nsrc-calendar/README.md

-# Event Functionality and Calendar For NSRC's Website
+# Event Functionality and Calendar For NSRC's Website (PHP)

 Fixes for NSRC's calendar code which lacked a 'delete event' feature, some documentation, and some CSS formatting.